FlaxEngine/FlaxDocs/manual/release-notes/0_1/index.md

 Contributors: stefnotch, Sauler

 * Add *IndirectLightingIntensity* parameter to lights and to the scene setting (global)
-* Add `ModelActor.HiddenShadow` for rendering only model shadow
+* Add `StaticModel.HiddenShadow` for rendering only model shadow
-* Add `ModelActor.BoundsScale` for scale its bounds
+* Add `StaticModel.BoundsScale` for scale its bounds
 * Add `Border` control
 * Add `BlurPanel` for blurring GUI background with Gaussian blur
 * Add **GUI material preview in Editor**